Leni Riefenstahl: Propaganda films

 Hitler invited Riefenstahl to film the 1936 Summer Olympics scheduled to be held in Berlin, a film which Riefenstahl said had been commissioned by the International Olympic Committee.
 She visited Greece to take footage of the route of the inaugural torch relay and the games' original site at Olympia, where she was aided by Greek photographer Nelly's.
 This material became Olympia, a hugely successful film which has since been widely noted for its technical and aesthetic achievements.
-Olympia was secretly funded by the Nazis.
+Olympia was secretly funded by the NSDAP.
 She was one of the first filmmakers to use tracking shots in a documentary, placing a camera on rails to follow the athletes' movement.
 The film is also noted for its slow motion shots.
 Riefenstahl played with the idea of slow motion, underwater diving shots, extremely high and low shooting angles, panoramic aerial shots, and tracking system shots for allowing fast action.
 Riefenstahl also "reversed the film to make the divers turn backwards, holding them in the air as if to defy the laws of gravity".
 Many of these shots were relatively unheard of at the time, but Riefenstahl's use and augmentation of them set a standard, and is the reason they are still used to this day.
 Riefenstahl's work on Olympia has been cited as a major influence in modern sports photography.
 Riefenstahl filmed competitors of all races, including African-American Jesse Owens in what later became famous footage.